mriale/PyDPainter/docs/menus/src/mode.md

 Key: `F1`

 ## Color

 Keeps the shape of the brush, but fills it with the current foreground color.
 Those areas of the brush matching the background color in effect when the brush was created remain transparent.
+All brush colors are replaced by the selected foreground color (in this case red).

 ![](color-examples.png)

-All brush colors are replaced by the selected foreground color (in this case red).
+Use this mode as a monochrome ink pad, allowing you to create shadow effects, offset outlines or color stacking.

 Key: `F2`